Microwave Cauliflower Mash That’s Thick, Not Soggy

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

-The key is simple: microwave the cauliflower uncovered with no added water.
+The solution is simple: cook the cauliflower uncovered in the microwave with no added water.

-- No squeezing, draining, or steamer basket needed
+- No squeezing, draining, or steamer basket required.

-- Large chunks (1-inch or so) cook just fine—no need to rice it first
+- Large chunks cook perfectly well—no need to rice the cauliflower first.

 How To Make Thick Mashed Cauliflower in the Microwave